nonblocking/microfrontend-platform-kubernetes/README.md

 This document describes a production ready concept for a Microfrontend platform based on [Mashroom Portal](https://mashroom-server.com) and [Kubernetes](https://kubernetes.io).

-The repo contains scripts to setup the complete platform within seconds on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
+This repo contains scripts to setup the complete platform within seconds on [k3d](https://k3d.io) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
 But it can of course be deployed on every Kubernetes cluster similarly.

 ## The platform